 │ ├── etc.

-As a workaround for this, I’ve had success with renaming the folder and putting this in a .py
+As a workaround for this, I’ve had success with renaming the folder and putting this in a .py file in the package root:

 from .BuildSystems.check_justfile_build import CheckJustfileBuildCommand

 Although that doesn’t work in this particular case because “Build Systems” has a space in it.
-I tried the following, but it fails with No module named "Build Systems"
+I tried the following, but it fails with No module named "Build Systems":

 import importlib